SigurdST/emotion_recognition/REPORT.md

 ![Spectrogram](plots/spec.png)

 The spectrogram plot provides a visual representation of how the energy of different frequency bands varies over time.
+All the Mel spectrograms plots are in the `plot_spectrograms` folder.

 Now that I have explored and processed the audio files into numerical values in the form of Mel spectrograms, I am ready to begin the modeling phase using CNNs.